DeWayne Jackson

-Dewayne Jackson (born November 30, 1990) is an American professional basketball player for Sagesse Club in the Lebanese Basketball League.
-He played for Homenetmen Club in the 2016-17 season and he averaged 21.1 points per game, 5.6 rebounds, 2.8 assists and 2.5 steals.
+Dewayne Pernell Jackson (born November 30, 1990) is an American professional basketball player for Al-Ahli Manama of the Bahraini Premier League.

-Jackson attended Morgan State University in Maryland and played on their men's basketball team from 2009-2013.
+Jackson attended Morgan State University in Maryland and played on their men's basketball team from 2009–2013.
 At Morgan State, Jackson averaged 12.5 points per game over the 128 games in which he appeared.

 On August 14, 2018, he signed with Champville SC.

-Jackson spent the 2020-21 season with Al Ahly Tripoli and helped lead the team to a league title.
+Jackson spent the 2020–21 season with Al Ahli Tripoli and helped lead the team to a league title.
 On August 28, 2021, he signed in Bahrain with Al-Muharraq.

+On October 29, 2022, Jackson signed with Al Wehda.
+On March 30, 2023, Jackson signed with Al-Muharraq.
+On October 24, 2023, Jackson signed with Homenetmen Beirut.

+On August 3, 2024, Jackson signed with Beirut Club of the Lebanese Basketball League.
+On October 24, 2024, Jackson signed with Al-Ahli Manama of the Bahraini Premier League.

 The Basketball Tournament

 DeWayne Jackson played for HBC Sicklerville in the 2018 edition of The Basketball Tournament.
 He scored 16 points and had 2 steals in the team's first-round loss to the Talladega Knights.